 Fee Monetization

-Fee Monetization (FeeM) on Sonic rewards you with up to 90% of the network fees generated by your apps, providing a sustainable income stream.
-This allows you to focus on scaling your app and growing your user base without the constant pressure of fundraising or securing additional financing.
+Fee Monetization (FeeM) on Sonic empowers developers by allowing them to earn 90% of the network fees generated by their apps, creating a sustainable revenue stream.
+This model enables developers to focus on scaling their projects and growing their user base—without the constant need for fundraising or external financing.

-Inspired by Web2 ad-revenue models popularized by platforms like YouTube, FeeM ensures you directly benefit from the traffic your apps bring to Sonic.
-By prioritizing developer rewards, Sonic sets itself apart from many blockchains that offer limited incentives and focus primarily on value extraction.
+Inspired by Web2 ad-revenue models popularized by platforms like YouTube, FeeM ensures that developers directly benefit from the traffic they drive to Sonic.
+By prioritizing builder rewards, Sonic sets itself apart from traditional blockchains that prioritize value extraction over ecosystem growth.

 The table below outlines the difference in transaction fee distribution between an app that does not participate in FeeM and one that does.